Mississippi

 C. Vacatur for human trafficking victims

 Any person convicted of an offense under the Mississippi Human Trafficking Act (2013 Miss.
 Laws Ch.
 543 (H.B.
 673)), whose offense was committed because they were a victim of human trafficking, may file a motion to vacate the conviction.
 Miss.
 Code Ann. § 97-3-54.6(5).
-While not required to vacate a conviction, documentation from a government agency showing the person’s status as a victim at the time of the offense creates a presumption that the person was a victim.
+While not required to vacate a conviction, documentation from a government agency showing the person’s status as a victim at the time of the offense creates a presumption that the person’s participation was a result of being a victim.
 Id.

 D. Deferred adjudication and pretrial intervention

 Pre-trial intervention is also available from the prosecutor except for crimes against the person and drug crimes.
 Miss.
-Code Ann. § 99-15-101 et seq.
-Upon petition after successful completion, “the court shall expunge the record of any case in which an arrest was made, the person arrested was released and the case was dismissed or the charges were dropped or there was no disposition of such case.” § 99-15-123(3).
+Code Ann. § 99-15-101 et. seq. (the “Pretrial Intervention Act”).
+Upon petition after successful completion, “the court shall expunge the record of any case in which an arrest was made, the person arrested was released and the case was dismissed, or the charges were dropped or there was no disposition of such case.” § 99-15-123(3).

 E. Non-conviction records